• Skip to primary navigation

 Soft and Chewy Chocolate Chip Cookies

-These easy chocolate chip cookies made with pantry staples are everything that chocolate chip cookies should be; soft, chewy, and chocolatey!!!
+These easy soft and chewy chocolate chip cookies are prepared with pantry staples are everything that chocolate chip cookies should be; soft, chewy, and chocolatey!!!

 close up of stack of chocolate chip cookies on a wire cooling rack